 \subsubsection{Real-Time Control}

-In real-time, generators are controlled to ensure the power balance between generation and demand and to maintain the nominal frequency level (e.g., 60 Hz in the U.S.) of the grid through \emph{frequency control}.
-Conventionally, power systems employ a hierarchical control structure consisting of three frequency control mechanisms operating at different timescales to achieve both fast response and economic efficiency.
-The \emph{primary} frequency control typically operates locally at each generator to stabilize the system frequency at the timescale of a few seconds using droop control, when the governor adjusts the mechanical power input to the generator around a setpoint and based on the local frequency deviation.
-The \emph{secondary} frequency control, known as automatic generation control (AGC), adjusts the setpoints of governors to bring the frequency and tie-line power interchanges back to their nominal values, which is performed in a centralized manner within minutes.
-The \emph{tertiary} frequency, namely economic dispatch introduced above, reschedules the unit commitment and restores the secondary control reserves within tens of minutes to hours.
+In real-time, generators are controlled over the timescale of seconds to minutes, to ensure the power balance between generation and demand and maintain the nominal grid frequency (e.g., 60 Hz in the U.S.) through \emph{frequency control}.
+Conventionally, power systems employ a hierarchical control structure consisting of three frequency control mechanisms operating at different timescales, including \emph{primary}, \emph{secondary}, and \emph{tertiary} frequency regulation, to achieve both fast response and economic efficiency.
 See \cite{bevrani2017intelligent} for detailed explanations of the three-level frequency control architecture.

-Renewable generation units, such as wind turbines and solar panels, are mostly inverter-interfaced with fast response capabilities but lack physical or thermal inertia.
-As a result, large-scale integration of uncertain renewable generations can lead to lower system inertia, fast system dynamics, and greater control difficulty.
-There are two types of control strategies for inverter-interfaced renewable units: \emph{grid-following} and \emph{grid-forming} \cite{rosso2021grid}.
-Grid-following inverters synchronize with the grid's voltage and frequency, while grid-forming inverters mimic the behaviors of synchronous generators and have the capability to set the grid's voltage and frequency; see \cite{pattabiraman2018comparison} for more explanations.
-The increasing penetration of renewable generations presents significant technical challenges to power system operation and control.
-Further research and studies are required to address these challenges and enable high levels of renewable penetration, ultimately achieving carbon-free electricity.
+Renewable generation units, such as wind turbines and solar panels, are inverter-interfaced with fast response capabilities but lack physical or thermal inertia.
+As a result, large-scale integration of renewable generations leads to lower system inertia, fast system dynamics, and greater control difficulty.
+Two types of control strategies for inverter-interfaced renewable units: \emph{grid-following} and \emph{grid-forming} \cite{rosso2021grid,pattabiraman2018comparison}, are under active development.